nic-work/demo_check_cicd/README.md

 # demo_check_cicd
-It is the first Repo to check workflow of CICD Pipelineeeeeeeeeeeeeeee.
+It is the first Repo to check workflow of CICD Pipeline.